 Well-established ecosystem for the sector

 The KSA building material sector benefits from a well-developed ecosystem comprising of a sweeping transportation network, a robust financing system, innovative R&D teams and a strong pool of talent.
 The Kingdom’s ports and roads are well-developed and subject to significant improvement programs, allowing for the seamless transportation of building materials within KSA and throughout regional markets.
 In terms of financing, investors seeking to build cement production facilities already have access to loans of up to 75% with repayment plans of up to 20 years.
 In terms of R&D and innovation, KSA’s leading universities have established strong research centers with an active focus on building materials, such as the Center of Excellence for Concrete Research and Testing at KSU and the Center for Engineering Research at KFUPM.
-Furthermore, some private sector players have established several research centers to boost the development of sector.
+Furthermore, some private sector players have established several research centers to boost the d

 Saudi Arabia is embarking on the most ambitious infrastructure transformation in its history, signaling a revolution for the Kingdom’s industrial sectors.
 Demand for equipment and spare parts is set to go through the roof, with an anticipated expenditure of SAR 1 trillion (US $270 billion) to be spent on domestic industrial equipment by 2030.
 KSA is naturally considering how its localized industries could benefit from this demand and has endowed initiatives that promote the procurement of locally produced products.
 The government is offering support to investors that invoke significant cost advantages to businesses setting up their manufacturing base in KSA.
 Furthermore, the increasing demand for industrial equipment and spare parts throughout the MENA region sets the stage for lucrative opportunities to businesses that establish themselves in the Kingdom.